reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 ![Figure b: Panel from 嘆きの天使 (Lamenting Angel) by Hanako Yamada.](img/3_b.png)

 What we should pay attention to here is the "bullying" that Yamada Hanako suffered everywhere.
 No matter where she goes, the "guys" who are bullied will always be bullied, and she herself proves this fact.
 Also, most of the "diary comics" she drew show her paying special attention to "how others see her" at school or in the workplace.
-It can also be seen from this that she was born with a symptom called "sight phobia".
-She herself said that she has a "phobia of people", just like she must wear sunglasses when going out.
+It can also be seen from this that she was born with a symptom called "horror of the gaze".
+She herself said that she has a "horror of people", just like she must wear sunglasses when going out.
 Her life is spent in the never-ending fear of other people's eyes.
 Coupled with being bullied again, he finally suffered from schizophrenia and committed suicide.
 Who could have imagined the extent of her troubles?
 Those who are unhappy, introverted, and unable to handle affairs neatly are not suitable to survive in a society like Japan.
 Henry Morselli, an Italian suicide researcher in the 19th century said: "Suicide is a means of naturally eliminating those who are physically and mentally weak in the competition for survival in nature."[^morselli] It is indeed true.
-Hanako Yamada is also in peace.
-One that was "eliminated".
+Hanako Yamada is also in peace, as one that was "eliminated from competition".

 [^morselli]: Italian sociologist.
 Most famous for his book *Suicide: An essay on comparative moral statistics* (1881), which claimed that suicide was primarily the result of the struggle for life and nature's evolutionary process.

 Her views on suicide during her lifetime are also worth mentioning.
 In her comics, she quoted these lines from the movie *Phantom of the Paradise* - "If you have no merit and are annoying, then go to hell!
-Don't say those bad words/There is no future in life/It's better to make a show of it than to mess around/ Living is boring anyway.”
+Don't say those bad words/There is no future in life/It's better to make a show of it than to mess around/ Living is boring anyway."[^phantom-of-the-paradise]

+[^phantom-of-the-paradise]: I can confirm the movie title is correct, but I cannot confirm the quote.

 In addition, she wrote in other magazines - "This world is inherently cruel."
 "Disabled people, laugh!
 Shout!
 Curse your fate!
 This is what your life is like.
-If you feel disgusted, commit suicide.”
+If you feel disgusted, commit suicide."
 Her heartfelt words about the helpless misfortune can only be spoken by someone who has lived through the misfortune.
 There are indeed insurmountable misfortunes in this world.
 She made this fact clear in one sentence, which is consistent with the purpose of this book.

 ![Figure c: Page from 嘆きの天使 (Lamenting Angel) by Hanako Yamada.](img/3_c.png)